Altitude Control Technologies cures altitude-related health problems

-"When issues come up, we go to these guys to make sure it's in harmony with science.
-We don't want to make promises we can't deliver on," Kutt said.
+“When issues come up,” Kutt said, “we go to these guys to make sure it’s in harmony with science.
+We don’t want to make promises we can’t deliver on.”

-College of William & Mary's altitude research center has one.
-So does an altitude research center in Denver, as does the U.S. Army Research Institute.
+William & Mary’s altitude research center has one.
+So does the altitude research center in Denver, as does the U.S. Army Research Institute.
+The U.S. Air Force Academy has a system to train pilots and athletes and so does the Federal Aviation Administration.
 The Olympic training center in Colorado Springs uses one to train athletes for both high and low altitudes.

 In fact, 14 countries use it to train Olympic athletes, as do several NBA, NFL and NHL teams.
 Kutt installed a system for the Real Madrid professional soccer team.